 Baraja ‘Goyesca’ - a facsimile of an original engraved deck published in Madrid by Clemente de Roxas, 1814, with candid images of contemporary popular figures from different regions in Spain, inspired by the period of Francisco Goya .
+The 4s of each suit and the court cards, excluding the kings, have the name of the province relating to the various costumes illustrated on each card.
 The designs were also reprinted by Ferdinand Gumppenberg , Luis de Pereda and Faustino Rodriguez .

 Rex's main interest was in card games, because, he said, they were cheap and easy to get hold of in his early days of collecting.
 He is well known for his extensive knowledge of Pepys games and his book is on the bookshelves of many.